aurtzy/linux-autosetup/README.md

 # Linux AutoSetup
 Linux Autosetup is a script that uses bash to automate installation and backup processes.
 Its goal is to be as configurable as possible so that additions and removals can be made with minimal effort.

-This program was born from an inability to find a program that could easily set up and back up a system without having me search through files and keep locations of files to back up in a crude text document.
+This program was born from an inability to find a program where I could quickly set up an installation depending on the system or easily set up backups for applications.
 I might want to set up my main pc for gaming and schoolwork, for example, but my laptop wouldn't need that gaming software - this is supposed to make that application installation process quicker and easier.
+When I'd back up my system, I'd have to go through different directories to grab files according to a crude text document kept somewhere.
 If you have the same problems, maybe you'll find this script useful.
 # Requirements
 This script has been tested only on Mint and Fedora so far, but any Linux distribution with a newer version of Bash should work just fine, as it is possible to configure installation commands to whatever suits your distro.